Customers/Ergeon

 Real incidents arrive with a diagnosis and the affected services.
 Context is already there.

-701 investigations.
-96% completed with a structured triage outcome.
+1,190 investigations.
+The vast majority completed with a structured triage outcome.

 Investigations automated